 Radiation data for solar electric (photovoltaic) systems are often represented as kilowatt-hours per square meter (kWh/m2).
 Direct estimates of solar energy may also be expressed as watts per square meter (W/m2).

 The solar resource across the United States is ample for photovoltaic (PV) systems because they use both direct and scattered sunlight.
 Other technologies may be more limited.
 However, the amount of power generated by any solar technology at a particular site depends on how much of the sun's energy reaches it.
 Thus, solar technologies function most efficiently in the southwestern United States, which receives the greatest amount of solar energy.

 Solar Energy Resource Maps

-View solar resource maps for both PV and concentrating solar power.
+View solar resource maps for both PV and concentrating solar-thermal power.

 Sign up for our newsletter to keep up to date with the latest news.